 Increasing the Chances of Getting Him Arrested for Violation of the Order

-First, make sure the order is written badly, and has confusing and contradictory provisions that even a lawyer can’t decipher.
+First, make sure the order is written badly, and has confusing and contradictory provisions that even a family lawyer can’t decipher.

 Next, call him incessantly, and when he answers and says even a word or two to you, report him for violating the order.